Protect Yourself from Scams

 Compromise: Disclosure of information to unauthorized persons, or a violation of the security policy of a system in which unauthorized intentional or unintentional disclosure, modification, destruction, or loss of an object may have occurred.

 Data Breach: A security incident where confidential or protected information has been exposed and stolen due to unauthorized access.
 A data breach can be intentional or accidental.
-A cybercriminal may hack the database of a company where you’ve shared your personal information.
-Or an employee at that company may accidentally expose your information on the Internet.
+A cybercriminal may hack the database of a company where you’ve shared your personal information, or an employee at that company may accidentally expose your information on the internet.

 Fake Invoice: An attachment that looks like an invoice but is really a scam.